NeurST: Neural Speech Translation Toolkit: Speech Translation Benchmarks

 \subsection{Datasets}

 We choose the following publicly available speech translation corpora that include speech in a source language aligned to text in a target language:

-\textbf{Augmented LibriSpeech}~\cite{Kocabiyikoglu2018} \footnote{\url{https://github.com/alicank/Translation-Augmented-LibriSpeech-Corpus}} is a small \textsc{EN$\rightarrow$FR} dataset which was originally started from the \textit{LibriSpeech} corpus, the read audiobook recordings for ASR~\cite{Panayotov2015}.
+\textbf{\textit{libri-trans}}~\cite{Kocabiyikoglu2018} \footnote{https://github.com/alicank/Translation-Augmented-LibriSpeech-Corpus} is a small \textsc{EN$\rightarrow$FR} dataset which was originally started from the \textit{LibriSpeech} corpus, the audiobook recordings for ASR~\cite{Panayotov2015}.
 The English utterances were automatically aligned to the e-books in French, and 236 hours of English speech aligned to French translations at utterance level were finally extracted.
 It has been widely used in previous studies.
 As such, we use the clean 100-hour portion plus the augmented machine translation from Google Translate as the training data and follow its split of dev and test data.

-\textbf{MuST-C}~\cite{gangi2019} \footnote{\url{https://ict.fbk.eu/must-c/}} is a multilingual speech translation corpus from English to 8 languages: Dutch (NL), French (FR), German (DE), Italian (IT), Portuguese (PT), Romanian (RO), Russian (RU) and Spanish (ES).
+\textbf{MuST-C}~\cite{gangi2019}\footnote{https://ict.fbk.eu/must-c/} is a multilingual speech translation corpus from English to 8 languages: Dutch (NL), French (FR), German (DE), Italian (IT), Portuguese (PT), Romanian (RO), Russian (RU) and Spanish (ES).
 MuST-C comprises at least 385 hours of audio recordings from English TED talks with their manual transcriptions and translations at sentence level for training, and we use the \textit{dev} and \textit{tst-COMMON} as our development and test data, respectively.
 To the best of our knowledge, MuST-C is currently the largest speech translation corpus available for each language pair.